-Submitted to the U.S. Environmental Protection Agency as a Revision to the District of Columbia's State Implementation Plan at 40 C.F.R Part 52, Subpart J
+Submitted to the U.S. Environmental Protection Agency as a Revision to the District of Columbia's State Implementation Plan at 40 C.F.R.
+Part 52, Subpart J

-Prepared by: Monitoring and Assessment Branch Air Quality Division District Department of the Environment 1200 First Street NE, Fifth Floor Washington, DC 20002
+Prepared by: Monitoring and Assessment Branch Air Quality Division Department of Energy & Environment 1200 First Street NE, Fifth Floor Washington, DC 20002